The point of it…

 The listing can be sorted by three criteria at once.
 A main sort on R1 will sort the entries according to the alphabetical order of the word immediately to the right of the search word.
 Sort 2 on L1 would re-order the listing by tie-breaking, that is: only where the R1 words matched exactly, and would place these in alphabetical order of the words 1 to the left of the search word.
 For very large concordances you may find Sort 3 useful: this is an extra tie-breaker in cases where the second sort matches.
 In the status bar you can see which sort(s) are active, here the main sort is on R1 in descending alphabetical order.
 To enable a second or third sort, press the check box:

 As the purple box shows here we have main sort on R1 ascending with a second sort on L1 ascending.

 sorting by set (user-defined categories)

 You can also sort by set, if you have chosen to classify the concordance lines according to your own scheme, using letters from A to Z or a to z or longer strings.
-The sort will put the classified lines first, in category order, followed by any unclassified lines (which will appear in a light grey colour).
+The sort will put the classified lines first, in category order, followed by any unclassified lines.
 See Nearest Tag for details of sorting by tags.
 See colour categories for a more sophisticated way of using the Set column.

-The "contextual frequency" sort means sorting on the average ranking frequency of all the words in each concordance line which don't begin with a capital letter.
-For this you will be asked to specify your reference corpus wordlist.
+means sorting on the average ranking frequency of all the words in each concordance line which don't begin with a capital letter.
+For this you will be asked to specify your reference corpus word list.
 The result will be to sort those lines which contain "easy" (highly frequent) words at the top of the list.